-Rarely done today (No matter how much I beg and harass theatrical phenom David Drake to put it up in P’town) “Boy Meets Boy” is an unexpected gem of a gay musical that has languished in obscurity far too long.
+Rarely done today.
+(No matter how much I beg theatrical phenom David Drake to put it up in Provincetown) “Boy Meets Boy” is an unexpected gem of a gay musical that has languished in obscurity for far too long..

 “Loves okay for a rainy day or to while away the blues.
 But when love gets serious.
 Fellas’s that’s bad news.
 There’s just too much to lose….”

-You can read Vito Russo’s of “Boy Meets Boy” 1975 after the break,.Continue reading Forgotten Gay Musicals: “Boy Meets Boy” ( 1975) – READ Vito Russo’s Original Review
+You can read Vito Russo’s “Boy Meets Boy” 1975 after the break.Continue reading Forgotten Gay Musicals: “Boy Meets Boy” ( 1975) – READ Vito Russo’s Original Review